Skiddro/Skiddro/README.md

 Q: Are you a skid (script-kiddie)?

 A: I used to be, but that was back in 2020 and earlier.
-My name is "Skiddro" simply because I like the name, and it's also a reference to Squidward saying "Hold on there, Jeffro!" in the Pizza Delivery episode.
+My name was "Skiddro" simply because I like the name, and it's also a reference to Squidward saying "Hold on there, Jeffro!" in the Pizza Delivery episode.

 Q: Why not take the time to learn how to code instead of using ChatGPT?